araobp/stm32-mcu/NUCLEO-F401RE/Thermography/README.md

-# I2C adaptor for infrared sensor
+# Thermography

-I am going to develop a simple I2C-to-UART converter for infrared array sensors.
+I am going to develop a cheap thermography with an infrared array sensor.

 ## Architecture